jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/Recursion/task.md

 in the resulting collection.
 Notice, we no longer have any mutable variables, our program is much more readable and there are fewer ways it can go wrong.
+One may protest that this code is not optimal, because `flatMap` will go through the whole box even if we find the key early, and it is a valid concern.
+There are many ways to deal with this kind of inefficiency.
+One would be to use lazy collections or views, and we'll see another one in the one of the following modules, when we'll speak about early returns.

 If you struggle to think recursively, consider the following two-step approach.
 1. If the given instance of the problem can be solved directly, solve it directly.